Fish gill: Cartilaginous fish

 Sharks and rays typically have five pairs of gill slits that open directly to the outside of the body, though some more primitive sharks have six or seven pairs.
 Adjacent slits are separated by a cartilaginous gill arch from which projects a long sheet-like septum, partly supported by a further piece of cartilage called the gill ray.
 The individual lamellae of the gills lie on either side of the septum.
 The base of the arch may also support gill rakers, small projecting elements that help to filter food from the water.

 A smaller opening, the spiracle, lies in the back of the first gill slit.
 This bears a small pseudobranch that resembles a gill in structure, but only receives blood already oxygenated by the true gills.
 The spiracle is thought to be homologous to the ear opening in higher vertebrates.

 Most sharks rely on ram ventilation, forcing water into the mouth and over the gills by rapidly swimming forward.
 In slow-moving or bottom dwelling species, especially among skates and rays, the spiracle may be enlarged, and the fish breathes by sucking water through this opening, instead of through the mouth.

-Chimaeras differ from other cartilagenous fish, having lost both the spiracle and the fifth gill slit.
+Chimaeras differ from other cartilaginous fish, having lost both the spiracle and the fifth gill slit.
 The remaining slits are covered by an operculum, developed from the septum of the gill arch in front of the first gill.

 The shared trait of breathing via gills in bony fish and cartilaginous fish is a famous example of symplesiomorphy.
 Bony fish are more closely related to terrestrial vertebrates, which evolved out of a clade of bony fishes that breathe through their skin or lungs, than they are to the sharks, rays, and the other cartilaginous fish.
 Their kind of gill respiration is shared by the "fishes" because it was present in their common ancestor and lost in the other living vertebrates.
 But based on this shared trait, we cannot infer that bony fish are more closely related to sharks and rays than they are to terrestrial vertebrates.